 If the buyer asks a direct question regarding the physical condition of the property, the seller must answer it truthfully.
 Misrepresenting a material fact in a real estate transaction is a very significant form of fraud, and could give rise to significant damages against the seller.

 Most substantial defects (those which have any effect on the value or safety of the home) should be disclosed even if the buyer doesn't ask about them.
 If the seller knows of a defect, and a reasonable buyer wouldn't be able to know it through a normal inspection, the seller must disclose it.

 Buyers, nonetheless, also have duties in this area.
 A buyer will not be rewarded for refusing to exercise due diligence.

 Buyers have to conduct reasonably-diligent inspections of land they want to buy.
 If they refuse to do so, they can't sue for any defects which they could have easily discovered.

-Can a Washington County, Arkansas Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Washington County, Arkansas Real Estate Attorney help?